nol166/JS-Closures/README.md

   })
   ```

-  * You can think of this function as a factory that creates other functions with own specific outer context.
+  * You can think of this function as a factory that creates other functions with their own respective outer context.

   * To demonstrate this, we created a variable called `countingDown5` with our `startingNum` of `90` and our `decreaseBy` number of `5`.